 Garden Isle Mint

 Garden Isle Mint is a cooling, calming adaptogenic blend of botanicals!
-This delicious formula is great for evening relaxation as it soothes after dinner digestion!
-It is very calming to the nervous system + respiratory system; as it alleviate: allergies, colds & flu like symptoms.
+This delicious formula is great for evening relaxation as it soothes after-dinner digestion!
+It is very calming to the nervous system + respiratory system; as it alleviates: allergies, colds & flu-like symptoms.
 Increase mental clarity + alkalinity with this soothing garden blend!
-It makes the best iced tea ever!
+It makes the best-iced tea ever!
 Kids love this one!!!
-Family style zen at it’s best!
+Family style zen at its best!

 Ingredients: Spearmint, Tulsi, Shiso, Lemon Verbena, Lemon Balm, Anise Hyssop, Peppermint, Artemisia, Tarragon, Pineapple Sage, Stevia